 Our timing was again pretty perfect – just a day before Newcastle’s centre was to be paralysed by, first, the Great North CityGames and then the Great North Run, the following day.

 Arriving at Tynemouth, 17 years on, I was delighted to have cycled the C2C once again.
 It’s a great challenge route, but attainable by most cyclists.
-Just as Joe and I had in 1998, Jonathan and I celebrated with a brilliant fish and chips lunch sitting on Fish Quay, before taking the ferry over to South Shields, and on to Sunderland, then to Durham… but that’s another story!
+Just as Joe and I had in 1998, Jonathan and I celebrated with a brilliant fish and chips lunch sitting on Fish Quay.

 More about the C2C